zaratan/rspec_in_context/README.md

 ##### Outside a Rspec block

-Outside of a test you have to use `Rspec.define_context`.
+Outside of a test you have to use `RSpec.define_context`.

 ### Use the context